from Caroline Pringle (Families and Professionals Advisor, Child Enquiries)

 NEW: Download Caroline's presentation and video on 'Going Back to School' here.

-All children will be expected to go back to school for the autumn term.
+In Scotland there will be a phased return to school from late February and there are proposed plans elsewhere in the UK to return from March 8th onwards.
 For some children they may have already been attending, but this was most probably for a few days a week and in small groups.
 Therefore, for the majority of children it will be a major adjustment getting back into the school routine.
-For children with fragile X, transitions and change of routine are difficult concepts for them to cope with and can cause high levels of anxiety, therefore I hope the following information will be of help.
+For children with Fragile X, transitions and change of routine are difficult concepts for them to cope with and can cause high levels of anxiety, therefore I hope the following information will be of help.

 What must be appreciated is that schools are making their own plans and agreements for dealing with the return of all pupils.
 Primary schools will have each class as a bubble with their teacher and teaching assistants and there will be no interaction with other classes.
 There will be staggered lunch and play times and the possibility of staggered school hours to alleviate problems of arriving at and leaving schools